JoshuaDull/JoshuaDull.github.io/README.md

 # NESCLiC Website
 Fork of Joshua's Future home for the NESCLiC Consortium website work with intention of merging into existing site to make use of new yaml/jekyll/google sheets functionality.
+Update March 15, 2021: can't get template spreadsheet anymore and also haven't gotten spreadsheet set up to work with this site from Josh, so looking at just editing the yaml data manually.
+The stuff below is still a useful FYI but this method is no longer well documented.

 See http://kinlane.com/2016/10/11/google-spreadsheet-to-yaml-on-jekyll/ for more information about the tool to be used here, if we can get the automation running.
 And of course, if need be we can fall back to manually updating the yaml data files!